madetech/blog/books/building_better_software_teams/01_communications/02_creating_communicative_environments.md

 Prior to each comradrospective, each team and department have a brief retrospective, and then bring the notes from that to the larger meeting.
 A Facilitator hosts the comradrospective, going around the room and prompting discussions about what each team found in their retrospectives.
 The Facilitator then looks for common threads between those discussions, which often leads to the highlighting of a wider company issue that can be focussed on over the next few weeks.

-It should be noted that the role of Facilitator doesn't belong to one person, we actively encourage everyone on the team to take up the mantle for two reasons:

-- Each person will approach the role differently, ensuring comradrospectives never feel old.
-- It gives everyone a little bit of exposure to standing up in front of people and leading the conversation, which is valuable experience to have when your team is expected to present things like [showcases to clients][showcases].
+It should be noted that the role of Facilitator doesn't belong to one person, we actively encourage everyone on the team to take up the mantle for two reasons.
+One: each person will approach the role differently, ensuring comradrospectives never feel old, and two: it gives everyone a little bit of exposure to standing up in front of people and leading the conversation, which is valuable experience to have when your team is expected to present things like [showcases to clients][showcases].

 ## Knowledge sharing